het-postdoc-accord/accord/README.md

 3. To ensure community unity, the new accord will only take effect once both of the following conditions are satisfied:
-* At least 65 of the signatories of the existing January 7th accord (∼70%) have signed on to this new accord. **To date, 75 out of the required 65 signatories from this group have signed the new accord.**
+* At least 65 of the signatories of the existing January 7th accord (∼70%) have signed on to this new accord.
 * A total of at least 100 research groups have signed on to the new accord.
 This exceeds the number of signatories of the previous accord.
-**To date, 181 research groups have signed.**
 * Moreover, for the accord to apply to the 2023-2024 hiring cycle, both criteria must be met on or before **September 30th 2023**.
 If the criteria are instead met between October 1th 2023 and June 30th 2024, this accord will go in effect for the 2024-2025 hiring